baramizzo58/AddPortoCapstone1/README.md

 | 6 | year | Year when the book was published |

 # Main Menu
+Main menu list include 5 sub menu:

-# Sub Menu 1: Create
+## Sub Menu 1: Create
+Adding the book to the library collection.
+The book that already at library can't be add again.

-# Sub Menu 2: Read
+## Sub Menu 2: Read
+Show the collection of the library.
+Can show all the collection or only choosen book.

-# Sub Menu 3: Update
+## Sub Menu 3: Update
+Change the book data.

-# Sub Menu 4: Delete
+## Sub Menu 4: Delete
+Delete the book data.

+## Sub Menu 5: Quit
+Quit from the library program.

 # Repeated Function
+In addition to the functions mentioned above, there are 3 function that repeated many times:

+## Input book number
+A `WHILE` looping, to make sure the book number input is digit.

+## Not found
+To inform that the data is not found on the list.

+## Wrong option
+To inform that the input option is out of range.